aktos-io/mcu-debug/cmd/gdb-cheatsheet.md

 **          101             on line 101
 ** i b                  show breakpoints
-** d, delete 1          delete a breakpoint by number delete                  delete all breakpoints (prompted) ** clear                delete breakpoints at current line clear function          delete breakpoints at function
+** d, delete 1          delete a breakpoint by number ** commands N           run set of commands when breakpoint #N is reached delete                  delete all breakpoints (prompted) ** clear                delete breakpoints at current line clear function          delete breakpoints at function